-Through the Martin Science Research Institute, student and faculty teams receive up to $5,000 to conduct a summer research project in any field of study.
-A $2,500 stipend enables students to make their summer job one of research and exploration. .
+Through the Martin Science Research Institute, student and faculty teams receive up to $5,000 to conduct a summer research project in the natural sciences.
+A stipend and free housing on campus enables students to make their summer job one of research and exploration.

 The Institute is named for Dr. John W. Martin Jr., who taught in the chemistry department from 1961 until his retirement in 1985 and was one of Bridgewater College's most beloved professors.

 See the application form for additional details on the process.